mfelleisen/Tsuro/Code/bugs.md

 10. in Common/rules
     - forgot the third tile as a possibility for initial placements

+11. in Common/board
+    - design bug: the infinite state must list all "looping players" not just one

 ### Design Bugs

 1. equality for tiles was flawed